 Har HAt – commonly called Hor Hat or Hat Hor, is attributed as a Lower Egyptian Bitya from pottery vessels bearing his srx in predynastic burials of the Tarkhan necropolis.
 Egyptologists recognized the crude hieroglyph inside the srx as the Forepart of a lion, pronounced HAt, and means foremost or chief, this interpretation makes this ruler the Foremost of Horus or Horus – ruler.

 Royal Annals of the Old Kingdom Egypt

-The next eight rulers are named as Naswt Pharaohs in the Royal Annals of the Old Kingdom of Ancient Egypt, or Palermo stone, also Cairo Annals Stone, and refer portions of a relief that depict Naswtw and Naswt-bityw from the Predynastic to the 5th dynasty in the Old Kingdom.
+The next eight rulers are named as Bitya Pharaohs in the Royal Annals of the Old Kingdom of Ancient Egypt, or Palermo stone, also Cairo Annals Stone, and refer portions of a relief that depict Bityaw and Naswt-Bityaw from the Predynastic to the 5th dynasty in the Old Kingdom.
 It is estimate that as many has one hundred twenty predynastic rulers were inscribed on the fully intact stela.
-Beneath each srx is the representation of a Naswt – ruler of Lower Egypt – a seated man with beard and the red crown of lower Egypt, known as the dSrt – red crown
+Beneath each srx is the representation of a Bitya – ruler of Lower Egypt – a seated man with beard and the red crown of lower Egypt, known as the dasharat – red crown

-While no other archaeological evidence of the reign of these Naswtw are yet found, meanings of their names can be suggested through morphology – linguistical study of the forms of words.
+While no other archaeological evidence of the reign of these Bityaw are yet found, meanings of their names can be suggested through morphology – linguistical study of the forms of words.